Saturday, October 15, 2011

 That's the book I'm reading at the moment.
 Basically it talks about how psychological symptoms in your life (like depression, anxiety, ADD, brain fog, chronic stress, chronic fatique, low self esteem, insomnia, irritability, etc), is strongly linked to malnutrition.
 The key question is, what, vitamin, mineral or nutrient/s are you missing?

-(if you're interested in finding out) that will help guide you to finding out what it is that you may be missing in your diet.
+Here is a quiz (if you're interested in finding out) that will help guide you to finding out what it is that you may be missing in your diet.

 -hormones